For questions or to reserve:

 Day +6: Depart Anchorage

-Today the group will take a complimentary transfer to the Anchorage International Airport and board the same flight to meet the Discover Southeast Alaska main program.
+After breakfast, take the complimentary transfer to Anchorage International Airport for the group flight to join guests on the main program.
 (B,L)

-R = Reception, B = Breakfast, L = Lunch, D = Dinner
+B = Breakfast, L = Lunch, D = Dinner, R = Reception

-Pre-tour space is limited, so it's recommended to reserve early for best availability.
+Pre-tour space is limited.
+We recommend reserving early for best availability.

 (Itinerary subject to change.)